robstoll/atrium/README.md

 -- either by opening an issue or via the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](https://slack.kotlinlang.org/)).

-## Own Sophisticated Assertion Builders
+## Own Sophisticated Expectation Builders

-Do you want to write an own sophisticated assertion builder (or extend a current with more options) instead of an assertion function?
+Do you want to write an own sophisticated expectation builder (or extend a current one with more options) instead of an expectation function?
 Great, we do not provide documentation yet (had only one question about it since 2017).

 We are willing to provide more documentation if you need it (please open an issue).